 Keep Up With New Technological Developments

 Your education doesn’t end with passing the CPA exam.
 To retain your CPA license, you need to comply with the Continuing Professional Education (CPE) requirements laid down by your state board of accountancy.
-Completing your CPE hours allows you to stay abreast with new laws and gives you the technical competence to provide the relevant advice and inputs to your clients or your employer.
+Completing your CPA CPE requirement allows you to stay abreast with new laws and gives you the technical competence to provide the relevant advice and inputs to your clients or your employer.

 In addition to meeting your CPE commitment, you must also remain updated on new tech developments that are relevant to your area of work.
 The skills that fall into this category could include: